solana-foundation/solana-improvement-documents/proposals/0085-additional-fee-collector-constraints.md

 "vote fee payer" could help increase validator operation flexibility and increase clarity in how validator keys are used in the protocol.

+This approach requires a migration of all "fee collector" accounts as well as the development of a new on-chain program to manage the new "validator node" accounts.
+It will be a big effort compared to the proposed constraints in this SIMD and should be discussed in a new SIMD if this approach is desired.
+Furthermore, durable nonce accounts already have a configurable authority field which can be used to manage fee collector account funds in a more flexible way.

 ## New Terminology

 Fee Collector: The account that receives block and rent fees collected by